-Once a candidate has earned a Professional Educator License (PEL), he or she may become eligible for an additional grade level endorsement by completing a "focused program."
-Typically, focused programs are shorter, or more focused, than the programs required of candidates seeking Professional Educator License.
+Once a candidate has earned a Professional Educator License (PEL), he or she can earn an additional grade level endorsement by completing a "focused program."
+Typically, focused programs are shorter, or more focused, than the programs required of candidates seeking a Professional Educator License.
 The state guidelines for earning subsequent grade level endorsements at www.isbe.net/rules (reference section 25.37).
 Please note that all relevant state exams must be passed in order to earn a subsequent endorsement through a focused program.

 Roosevelt University’s College of Education offers focused programs in:

 Please note that focused programs do NOT lead to a master's degree in the area or discipline of the subsequent certificate.
 Successful completion of a focused program will result ONLY in the College of Education's recommendation for a subsequent endorsement.
-Candidates may earn an MA in our Teaching and Learning program.
-Please contact Dr. Roger Chamberlain at email@example.com to learn more about this option.
+However, candidates may earn an MA in our Teaching and Learning program.
+Please contact Laura Lag at firstname.lastname@example.org to learn more about this option.

-To earn admission to a focused program at Roosevelt University, applicants must prepare and submit a portfolio of documents in addition to completing an online application through the Roosevelt University application (on application, select your program and in the comments section, indicate “Focused Program Student at Large” ).
+To earn admission to a focused program at Roosevelt University, applicants must prepare and submit a portfolio of documents.
 Portfolios must include all of the elements listed below:

 - A copy of a valid Illinois State Professional Educator License (PEL) and documentation that all required state exams have been passed (documentation may be obtained from the ISBE website at www.isbe.net/ELIS/default.htm).